 "And with a VA loan, you don't have to save all the money you would have to save for a conventional loan," Moon says.

-Although the costs of getting a VA loan are generally lower than other types of low down payment mortgages, they still carry a one-time funding fee that varies, depending on the amount of the down payment and the type of veteran.
+Although the costs of getting a VA loan are generally lower than for other types of low-down-payment mortgages, they still carry a one-time funding fee that varies, depending on the amount of the down payment and the type of veteran.

 A borrower in the armed forces getting a VA loan for the first time, with zero down payment, would pay a fee of 2.15% of the loan amount, Frueh says.
 The fee is reduced to 1.25% of the loan amount if the borrower makes a 10% down payment.
 Reservists and National Guard members normally pay about a quarter of a percentage point more in fees than active-duty members pay.

 Those using the VA loan program for the 2nd time, without a down payment, would pay 3.3% of the total loan amount.

 "And if you receive disability compensation, the fee is waived," Frueh says.